What are warning signs of students in crisis?

 - If you feel there is an immediate threat, call UHPD Police at or 713-743-0600 or call 911.

-- To make a referral, go to www.uh.edu/cart and click on the Complete A Report Form button in the center of the CART homepage.
+- To make a referral, complete the Incident Reporting Form.
 You will be asked for basic information about the student, how to contact you (in case the CART committee has follow-up questions) and for a description of the incident or behaviors that prompted the referral.

 - You are the Conduct Assessment and Response Team’s best resource because you are familiar to the student.
 If you are comfortable doing so, tell the student that you are concerned and ask if he/she is OK.
-In many cases students will indicate that he/she could use some help and you can refer them to the Counseling and Psychological Services http://www.uh.edu/caps/ Referring students to the CAPS and the CART covers all bases.
+In many cases students will indicate that he/she could use some help and you can refer them to Counseling and Psychological Services.
+Referring students to CAPS and CART covers all bases.

 What happens to a student during the CART process?

 The members of CART receive your referral by email and are able to take the information provided and make a decision on the best course of action for the student.
 However reporting is the most critical step.
-To make a CART referral, please go to www.uh.edu/cart and click on the Complete A Report Form on the bottom of the CART homepage.
+To make a CART referral, fill out the Incident Reporting Form.

 Can my referral remain anonymous?